 9. Epsom Salt

-Not only limited to health and beauty, Epsom salt is great for the garden too.
+Not only limited to health and beauty, but Epsom salt is also great for the garden too.

 Other features of Epsom salt include the ability to improve seed germination, prevent garden pests as well as countering transplant shock.